 A couple of months back, we performed a trial to analyze the capacity of WordPress; we wanted to understand how much can we speed up a WordPress site.
 The end objective was to analyze how different systems on WordPress operate and what is the capacity of the program itself.
-Is there a room for more efficiency?
-Improvement in a WordPress website’s speed is mostly dependent on modification of a number of things.
-We therefore started by installing some real handy WordPress plug-ins and also worked on to fix some of the basic underlying issues.
-It is probably hard to imagine, but by performing these simple fixes the loading speed on one of our websites went from an average of 1.61 sec up to an average of 583 milli seconds.
+Is there room for more efficiency?
+Improvement in a WordPress website’s speed is mostly dependent on the modification of a number of things.
+We, therefore, started by installing some real handy WordPress plug-ins and also worked to fix some of the basic underlying issues.
+It is probably hard to imagine, but by performing these simple fixes the loading speed on one of our websites went from an average of 1.61 sec up to an average of 583 milliseconds.
 Now that was an improvement of 70% plus without having to do a lot of work or putting in tons of hours.
 Why do we think the above improvement is a major achievement?
 It is because if we refer to the study of Akamai conducted in 2009, 47% of the visitors expected their web page to respond under the average of two seconds total while 57% of all web visitors will quit or change the web page if it takes up to 3 seconds or more on average to load.
-What it shows, is the importance of a website’s loading speed and its browsing in relation to the websites traffic.
+What it shows, is the importance of a website’s loading speed and its browsing in relation to the website's traffic.
 Now everyone wants extra traffic to their website for so many and apparent reasons, but they fail to notice that if the website is taking longer to load and respond then this means they are losing out on lots of potential visitors.
 Another shocking fact about the importance of a web page’s speed came in 2006 when Amazon sensationally claimed that a mere increment of a 100-millisecond in their page’s speed resulted in a 1 % contribution in their overall revenue.
-Finally one more fact that will emphasize the importance of a website’s loading speed is that Google also ranks search results based on the speed of web sites.
+Finally, one more fact that will emphasize the importance of a website’s loading speed is that Google also ranks search results based on the speed of websites.

-Next few sections of this post will mainly talk about as many as 12 different easy fixes that can improve your web page’s efficiency and impress your consumers.
+The next few sections of this post will mainly talk about as many as 12 different easy fixes that can improve your web page’s efficiency and impress your consumers.
 Here are the highlights:

 - Identifying the plugins and themes that are taking time to load up.